nwutils/nw-sample-apps/mp3-encoder/README.md

-nw-lame-encoder
+MP3 Encoder
 ===============

-Dummy project to test node-wekbit
+Dummy app to test node-wekbit using an external process, coffee-script and backbone on both windows and OSX